3 Year Old - How to Stop Swearing?

 3. Eliminate the power struggle

 Usually, preschoolers use swear words and potty talk because they actually feel anxious about them.
 Their laughter dispels the anxiety.
 (Why are they anxious?
 Because these words hold power in our culture.
-And because they still worry a lot about whether they will make it to the bathroom on time to realizing that they--and you--will die someday.
+And because young children are anxious about so many things, from whether they will make it to the bathroom on time to realizing that they--and you--will die someday.

 But preschoolers also use swear words because they feel so powerless in life, and these words are a way to get the upper hand with us, if only temporarily.
 This is especially true for strong-willed kids who more easily feel pushed around, or for kids whose parents are more controlling.
 To avoid these power struggles when your son uses his bad word, don't forbid its use, which you can't enforce anyway.
 Instead, remind him that that word is rude and mean because it makes people uncomfortable, and that we don't use rude, mean words around others.
 Tell him that he is in charge of choosing where to say such a word — he can go in the bathroom or into his bedroom.
-But it’s not a word that can be used around other people.
-If he wants to express frustrations, no problem -- there's a whole list of great words on the fridge and you can help him choose one.
+But it's not a word that can be used around other people.
+If he wants to express frustrations, no problem -- there's a whole list of great words on the fridge and you can help him read them to choose one.